LWatsonlm/Two-Player-Hangman/readme.md

 I. User Stories
 ------------

-a.
-As user 1, I should be able to type in a word so that other players can guess my secret word.
+1. As user 1, I should be able to type in a word so that other players can guess my secret word.
-b.
-As user 2, I should be able to click on any letter in the alphabet so I can guess the word.
+2. As user 2, I should be able to click on any letter in the alphabet so I can guess the word.
-c.
-As user 2, I should be able to know how many letters are in the secret word so that I can make good guesses.
+3. As user 2, I should be able to know how many letters are in the secret word so that I can make good guesses.
-d.
-As user 2, I should be able to see the hangman pieces display so that I can see how many tries I have left.
+4. As user 2, I should be able to see the hangman pieces display so that I can see how many tries I have left.
-e.
-As user 2, I should be able to know when the game is over so that I can play again!
+5. As user 2, I should be able to know when the game is over so that I can play again!

 II.
 File list
 ------------